Waymore's Blues (Part II): Background

 "You Don't Mess Around with Me" was used in the soundtrack to the movie Maverick, which also featured Jennings on "Amazing Grace".
 Waymore's Blues (Part II), whose title is a reference to an earlier, popular Jennings composition, reached #63 on the country charts, with no charting singles.
 The song "Wild Ones" was done as a music video in 1994.

 Members of the Western Writers of America chose "The Old Timer" as one of the Top 100 Western songs of all time.

+"Whatever Happened to the Blues," an outtake from these sessions co-written by Jennings and pal Tony Joe White, belatedly served as the finale of the RCA compilation The Essential Waylon Jennings in 1996.

 Track listing

 All songs written by Waylon Jennings except as noted.